postmanlabs/labs-docs/v6/postman/collection_runs/debugging_a_collection_run.md

 In your Postman builder view, click the **Runner** button in the left side of the header bar.

 In the Collection Runner, select "Postman Echo" and click the **Run Postman Echo** button.
 (You can also select the "Environment", "Iterations", "Delay" (time), "Log Repsonses", "Data", and "Persist Variables".
 But it's not necessary for this example.)
+The image below shows the results of the collection run.

 [![collection runner view](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58531976.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58531976.png)